Scenic Spots

 (2) Ono-game Rock

 This is one of beatiful spots on the island.
 The rock has a height of 167m, and local people believe the rock is a place where a deity lives.
 Arrays of yellow day lilies bloom from May to June.
 A footpath along the coastline begins from an adjacent small village to Moura Village via Sai-no-kawara.
-Also see Cultural & Historical Interests, Event and Festival and Futastu-game below.
+Also see Futastu-game.
 The site is received Two-Star Rating in Michelin.

 (3) Futatsu-game Rocks